mislav/blog/_posts/2014-02-07-hidden-documentation.md

 * **Always be cleaning up your history before pushing**.
 If the commits haven't been shared yet, it's safe to [rebase the heck out of them][rebase].
-The following could have become permanent history of the Faraday project, but I squashed it down to only 2 commits and edited their messages to hide the fact I had troubles setting this up in the first place:
+The following could have been permanent history of the Faraday project, but I squashed it down to only 2 commits and edited their messages to hide the fact I had troubles setting the script up in the first place:

   <img width=470 style="max-width:100%" alt="messy git history before rebase"
     src="http://f.cl.ly/items/2U0d0K2Q2C300Q1X3P1S/Image%202013-04-04%20at%201.38.33%20AM.png">